riccardoporreca/test-github-community/.github/ISSUE_TEMPLATE/submit-a-contribution.md

 # Contribution's title and author.
 title: An Awesome COVID-19 Contribution
 author: The Autor
+abstract: |
+  Provide a short abstract with a brief description of your contribution and its main features (max 800 characters).
+The usage of publicly available data should be explictly mentioned.

+  The text can be broken across multiple lines, each indented with two spaces.
 # Short title to be used in the website Gallery menu
 menu_entry: Short title
 # URL of the public source code repository